sparkflows/sparkflows-docs/docs/user-guide/connectors/databricks.rst

 The tables can be saved into CSV, JSON, Parquet and ORC file formats.

-If the file format is not specified, the data in tables is stored in Parquet format.
+If the file format is not specified, the data in tables is stored in Parquet format by default.